Official: Haiti's interim prime minister to step down | Politics

 Joseph could not be immediately reached for comment, and Henry did not return a message for comment.

-The change follows a statement Saturday from a key group of international diplomats that appeared to snub Joseph, calling on Henry to form a government.
+The change follows a statement Saturday from a key group of international diplomats that appeared to snub Joseph as it called for the creation of ''a consensual and inclusive government.'' ''To this end, it strongly encourages the designated Prime Minister Ariel Henry to continue the mission entrusted to him to form such a government,” the statement from the Core Group said.

+The Core Group is composed of ambassadors from Germany, Brazil, Canada, Spain, the US, France, the European Union and representatives from the United Nations and the Organization of American States.

+Monique Clesca, a Haitian writer, activist and former UN official, said she doesn't anticipate any changes under Henry, whom she expects to carry on Moïse's legacy.
+But she warned Henry might be viewed as tainted because of the Core Group''s involvement.

 Moïse designated Henry as prime minister a day before he was killed, but he had not been sworn in.